willymcallister/willymcallister.github.io/_articles/ideal-elements-and-sources.md

 comments: true
 ---

-An electric circuit is made of circuit *elements*.
-All circuits include at least one *source* element.
+A circuit is made of *elements*.
+There's usually at least one *source* element to provide the energy to make the circuit do something.
 The source is connected to a bunch of *components*.
+The terms *element* and *component* are pretty much interchangeable.

 In this article, we describe sources and components as ideal mathematical abstractions.
-By the end, we will have a nice collection of ideal elements modeled by equations.
-This is the first step to understanding circuits.
+By the end, we will have a nice collection of equations that model the ideal elements.

-The article after this describes real-world components that come close to the ideal abstractions we define here.
+The next article describes real-world components that come close to the ideal abstract versions we talk about here.

 Written by Willy McAllister.